 A managed service requires no HR or management overhead.
 The provider handles salaries, benefits, and performance management.

-A managed remote assistant service starts at about $25 per hour for offshore VAs.
+A managed outsourced executive assistant service starts at about $25 per hour for offshore VAs.
 All training, HR, benefits, backup support, and performance management are included in that price.

 Then there is the cost of office space.
 It costs about $11,000 per year per employee to provide office space.
 The service provider bears this cost.
 In the managed service model, the VAs are not independent contractors working from home; they work in secure facilities with company-owned computers and networks.